acidb/mobiscroll-docs/docs/react/forms/checkbox.md

 # Checkbox

-Checkboxes allow the selection of multiple options from a set.
+The Checkbox component allow the selection of multiple options from a set.
 They appear as checked when activated.

 ## Usage

-Use the [`label`](#opt-label) option to provide a label to the checkbox.
+Use the [`label`](#opt-label) option to provide a label to the Checkbox.
-The checkbox can be positioned before or after the label using the [`position`](#opt-position) option.
+The Checkbox can be positioned before or after the label using the [`position`](#opt-position) option.

 ```jsx
 import { Checkbox } from '@mobiscroll/react';